jamii/lein-gnome/README.md

 Use `lein gnome restart` to pick up changes
 ```

-The `hello.cljs` module is a direct port of the example extension created by `gnome-shell-extension-tool --create-extension`.
+The template is a direct port of the example extension created by `gnome-shell-extension-tool --create-extension`.

 ## REPL